AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-14-power-within-reflection-self-care-a-vessel-for-bold-art-happy-hour.md

   startDate: 2022-10-14T23:00:00.980Z
   endDate: 2022-10-14T01:30:00.996Z
   description: >-
+    ## Description and details

     Kick off DC Design Week 2022 with DC native Justine Swindell — illustrator, muralist, survivor, public health advocate, and mother — as she discusses how the intersection of well-being, our personal stories, and design can better connect us to our artistic approach and audience.
 Justine’s journey recovering from heart surgery and her pursuit of wellness has helped her find her own voice as an artist and designer.

     After starting her career in commercial post-production and graphic design, Justine’s formative experiences inspired her to obtain an M.A. in Sociology and dedicate more than ten years to improving  outcomes for vulnerable populations

     Justine pours her life experience and training into her illustrations, paintings, and public art projects, fusing gritty nostalgia with pop art to creator her bold, minimalistic style.
 Creating her lane as an artist, she helps people, brands, and authors—especially those who are underrepresented—tell their stories with authenticity and pride.

     After the Q&A with Justine, stick around to eat and drink with your fellow creatives and celebrate the start to DC Design Week.

     *This opening party is sponsored by [Taoti Creative](https://taoti.com/).*

     ## Venue